tnbao10/tnbao10/README.md

-# Hi, Welcome to my page!
+# Hi, Welcome to my page 👋👋👋

 My name is Nhu Bao, I am a fresher in Information and Technology with a focus on Java Development and .NET Development.
 I'm constantly exploring new technologies and working on improving my coding skills.
 Please feel free to take a look at my repositories, and I’d be grateful for any feedback or suggestions you may have.